juntyr/numcodecs-observers/docs/index.md

 The following observers, implementing the [`CodecObserver`][numcodecs_observers.abc.CodecObserver] class are provided:

-- [`ByesizeObserver`][numcodecs_observers.bytesize.ByesizeObserver]: measure the byte size of the data before and after encoding / decoding
+- [`BytesizeObserver`][numcodecs_observers.bytesize.BytesizeObserver]: measure the byte size of the data before and after encoding / decoding
-- [`WalltimeObserver`][numcodecs_observers.walltime.WalltimeObserver]: measure the walltime taken to encode / decode
+- [`WalltimeObserver`][numcodecs_observers.walltime.WalltimeObserver]: measure the walltime it takes to encode / decode

 ## Funding